Asterix and the Centurion

 The soldiers whom were exiting their tents that morning looked up in wonder and saw the young legionary climbing up the post.
 They cheered him on.
 He was sweating and pulling as hard as he can.
 He slipped once on the post to the shock of the on looking legionaries, but he persevered and pulled himself up by first light.

-That morning, Lea Regina was woken up by her Decurion, "Ave, O Centurion, it's morning," Quintus Terminus said to the centurion as she just woke up and was putting on her bronze chest armor.
+That morning, Lea Regina was woken up by her Decurion, "Ave, O Centurion, it's morning," Quintus Terminus said to the centurion as she just woke up and was putting on her iron cuirass.
 As she slipped on her caligae and adjusted her belt, she exited her tent and got a surprise as the spear was stuck into the ground.

 The young legionary Caius Falcus was sitting at the top of the wooden post while the soldiers at the bottom cheered for him.
 The centurion looked up and smiled at him.
 She undid the cheek protectors and took off her helmet.
 She held it by the cheek piece and raised it to the sky to congratulate the young soldier on his success.